uestc-liuyijing/uestc-liuyijing.github.io/content/en/home/recent_news.md

   view: compact
   columns: '2'
 ---
+* Dr. Liu receives the Young Scientist Award at the 2025 IEEE International Conference on Communication Techology (Oct.
+2025).

 * Our [best readings](https://www.comsoc.org/publications/best-readings/privacy-preservation-machine-learning-communications) have been created.

 * Our paper "Joint Inference Offloading and Model Caching for Small and Large Language Model Collaboration" has been accepted by IEEE Transactions on Mobile Computing (IEEE TMC), Sep.
 2025.